For Sole Traders, Freelancers and Contractors

 I. People in full and part time employment can earn additional money from other sources.
 Tax must be paid on this income.

 Ireland’s Self-Assessment system was discussed under Item #.9 How to pay yourself as a Sole Trader.
-As per Revenue guidelines:
+As per Revenue guidelines (reviewed October 2021):

 II.
 Tax Clearance

-Self Employed businesses may be required to produce Tax Clearance Certificates before being awarded contracts by Customers to include Public Sector agencies and bodies.
+Self Employed businesses may be required to produce Tax Clearance Certificates before being awarded contracts by Customers including Public Sector agencies and bodies.
 Once registered with ROS, sole traders can apply online for Tax Clearance.
-If all documentation and payments are up to date, this certification can be made available within a short timeframe (a few hours) as it seems to be processed automatically.
+If all documentation and payments are up to date, this certification can be made available within a short timeframe (a few minutes on renewal) as it seems to be processed automatically.

 III.
 Withholding Tax

-A withholding tax (WHT), at the rate of 20 per cent, is deductible at source from payments for "professional services" made to sole traders and companies by "accountable persons" to include Government Departments, local authorities, health boards, and State bodies.
+A withholding tax (WHT), at the rate of 20 per cent, is deductible at source from payments for "professional services" made to sole traders and companies by "accountable persons" including Government Departments, local authorities, Universities, health boards, and State bodies.
 The tax is charged on payments net of (after deducting) value-added tax.
-A wide range of professional services is included – to include consultancy and mentoring.
-WHT is not deducted from invoices relating to Group Training.
+A wide range of professional services is included – including consultancy and mentoring.

-Sole Traders can claim capital allowances within their Tax Return on capital items purchased.
+The cost of purchasing capital equipment in a business is not a revenue tax deductible expense.
+However tax relief is available on certain capital expenditure in the form of capital allowances.
+Sole Traders can claim capital allowances within their Tax Return on capital items purchased as explained on page 17 of this Revenue document entitled 'Guide to Completing 2021 Pay & File Self-Assessment Returns'.
 For sole traders the prime example is a car.
 The key issues are:

 - Capital allowances are not generally affected by the way in which the business pays for the purchase – loan or hire purchase agreement.